HackUPC26/SafeHaven_v1/README.md

 iOS sender -> relay WebSocket -> browser receiver
 ```

-No WebRTC, Hypercore, Hyperswarm, or peer-to-peer runtime is used.
+No WebRTC, Hypercore, Hyperswarm, or peer-to-peer runtime is used in the new migrated version.
 The shared
 wire contract is [PROTOCOL.md](PROTOCOL.md).

 ## Components